SmMarx/Labour-Cycle-Economy/README.md

 Please note that this is an estimation of how Marx might have described the labour-cycle.
 His suggestions for how socialism would look was based on observations of the capital-producing cycle, and he refrained from theorising about the next stages of economy as he was aware that his word was decisive.

 However, the cycle above adopts his estimation of how a socialist economy would be ordered, and how it mediates a worker's access to the collective stock.
 The basis of this cycle is labour, rewarded in a non-transferable labour certificate.
-In the lower-phase of communism, Marx states that the Bourgeois right of equivocation is likely to persist, and therefore, Labour-certificates are aggregated across an industry or the entire economy, and rewarded after the social deducations and differentials are calculated.
+In the lower-phase of communism, Marx states that the Bourgeois right of equivalence is likely to persist, and therefore, Labour-certificates are aggregated across an industry or the entire economy, and rewarded after the social deducations and differentials are calculated.

 The social deducations are denoted by (D).
-This is the most complex calculation to be done, and captures the raw process of socio-political mediation.
+This is a complex calculation, and captures the raw process of socio-political mediation.
+It will likely be contentious, as many invested parties will vie for their interests.
 Contained within V is the calculation of labour differentials.
-This is a very complex calculation of how
+The raw calculation of differentials is also complex, but in the context of labour-quality and intensity.
+As Marx suggested, this is where the bourgeois right of equivalence will enter into the process.

+There are a variety of methods to calculate differentials, from the crude to the complex.

 -----